 - You and your partner in care will be required to wear masks at all times until the results from your COVID-19 test are back.

 - We will use a nasopharyngeal swab.
 The results of this test are usually available in 24 hours but sometimes take longer.

 - Should you refuse COVID-19 testing, you and your partner in care will be required to wear a mask at all times.
 We will transfer you to a negative pressure room to protect others around you from potential exposure where we will use proper protective equipment (PPE) when we care for you.

 - Transmission to your baby is unlikely, and while a small number of babies across the country have tested positive after birth, it isn’t known if the virus was transmitted before, during or after birth.

 What if I am positive for COVID-19?

 - You will be transferred to a special negative pressure room on our unit.

 - You may have a partner in care accompany you to this area, but they will be required to wear proper personal protective equipment (PPE) which we will provide, at all times.
-This person cannot be changed out for someone else and must remain in your room throughout your hospital stay.
+This person cannot be changed out for someone else.

 - Hospital staff will wear personal protective equipment (PPE) during all of your care.